adamcee/per-scholas-react-course/README.md

 **Click on the links above for installation/setup instructions for all operating systems.**

 ## Assignment: Create your Homepage!
-A hompage is a great professional asset for any software developer, and for anyone working in tech.
+A homepage is a great professional asset for any software developer, and for anyone working in tech.
 You are going to create a [static webpage](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Pages_sites_servers_and_search_engines#web_page) as your own homepage using HTML and CSS.

 **Among other assignments, you will continue to develop this portfolio page over the course and will launch it for the world to see.**